cdhop/cryptopartyutah/_posts/2014-10-10-setting-up-a-tor-hidden-service.md

 While you can run a hidden service on any computer, and nearly any operating system, it is recommended (for security reasons) to use open source software.
 The reason is that open source software can be audited, and changed by the community that uses it, and is therefore more trustworthy than proprietary software (where they may have be beholden to other groups and interests).
 This tutorial describes how to use software provided by the Debian and Tor Projects to create a hidden service.

 It is generally a good idea (for availablity) to place the service on a system with a 'always on' connection to the Internet.
 You should be mindful of any acceptable use policies if you plan on hosting the service with a provider.

 #### Step 1: Install Tor

 Anyone who has spent even a limited amount of time with debian-based systems are familiar with its software package management system.
-Instead of installing Tor from source (which is possible), I prefer to use package-management whenever possible.
+Instead of installing Tor from source (which is possible), I prefer to use package-management whenever possible (easier to update and maintain).

 While Tor is available from the default debian project repositories, it is usually not as up to date as from the Tor Project repositories.
 So we will first install the Tor Project's repositories into the Debian package management system.

 The default repositories are found in the /etc/apt/sources.list file.
 You can add the Tor Project's repository by adding the following line to the file: